TraCS: Trajectory Collection in Continuous Space under Local Differential Privacy: Our Method:

 \subsubsection{Other Shapes of Location Space}

-The design of LDP mechanisms is space-specific, implying that extensions to other shapes of location space are non-trivial.
+The design of LDP mechanisms is space-specific, implying that extensions to other shapes of location space are not straightforward.

+\textbf{By post-processing.} A practical workaround for non-rectangular continuous domains is to post-process perturbed locations so they lie inside the target region.
+If a perturbed location falls outside the shape, project it to the nearest point inside the shape (for polygons this is the closest point on the boundary).
+Because the shape is public and projection is a data-independent post-processing step, it does not weaken the LDP guarantee.
+This approach is especially useful for irregular shapes or unions of multiple cities.

+\textbf{Direct extension.} Directly extending \ours to other shapes requires decomposing the domain into independent subspaces that are compatible with our perturbation primitives.
 For \ours, the challenge lies in determining the size of each subspace, i.e. $|\mathcal{D}_{\varphi}|$, $|\mathcal{D}_{r(\varphi)}|$, $|\mathcal{D}_a|$, and $|\mathcal{D}_b|$.
 Among them, $|\mathcal{D}_{r(\varphi)}|$ is not apparent but can be calculated for rectangular location spaces. \ Although calculating $|\mathcal{D}_{r(\varphi)}|$ is generally non-trivial for irregular shapes, \ours can be extended to parallelogram location spaces by a linear transformation to a rectangular space.
-Meanwhile, \oursd can be used for circular areas, which are widely used in relative location representation, e.g. radar and sonar systems.
+Meanwhile, \oursd can be extended to circular \emph{regions}, which are widely used in relative-location representations (e.g. radar and sonar systems).
+Extending \oursc to circular regions is more challenging, since such regions do not admit a natural Cartesian decomposition into independent coordinates.
+Appendix~\ref{appendix:resigned_sw_exp} reports experimental results of \oursd on circular location spaces.